 Not So Different: In "Deliver Us From Evil," Sam says as much while trying to talk Alia down from trying to shoot him.

 "You can't kill me, Alia, because I know that somewhere inside of you there's a woman who feels the same things I do - the same loneliness, the same fear.
 I felt it the first time we touched; you felt it, too."

 Notable Original Music: "Somewhere in the Night" (not to be confused with the Barry Manilow son of the same name) from "Piano Man" which was written and performed by Scott Bakula and was a minor hit in the 80's.

 Nothing But Hits: Just about any tune that you hear playing on the radio or performed in front of an audience will be an instantly recognizable tune from the era contemporary to the date of the leap.
 The same goes for movies and television.

-In one episode, Sam leaps into a man on the electric chair, just before he's given a last-second stay of execution.
+In "Last Dance Before An Execution," Sam leaps into a man on the electric chair, just before he's given a last-second stay of execution.
 Sam's Once per Episode "Oh boy" is understandably replaced with a panicked "Oh God."

 In "Mirror Image," Sam finds himself in a quiet town bar.
 As he settles in and gets his bearings, he looks in the mirror — only to see himself.
 "Oh boy" indeed.